aymane-eljerari/ezrider/README.md

 ## Data Privacy and Security

 The data privacy and security of our users is of the utmost importance to us.
-EzRider anonymizes all user data to ensure that there is no connection between the data collected and the user.
+EZRider anonymizes all user data to ensure that there is no connection between the data collected and the user.

 ## Screenshots